steventanyang/lefocus/system-design/phase-5.5-island-audio.md

         // Background
         drawNotchPath()

-        // Left: Album artwork (if audio active) if hasAudio {
+        // Top-left: Waveform (if audio active)
-            drawAlbumArt(in: albumArtRect)
+        if hasAudio {
+            drawWaveform(in: waveformRect)
             drawTrackInfo(in: trackInfoRect)
             drawMediaControls(in: controlsRect)
-            drawWaveform(in: waveformRect)
         }

-        // Top-right: Timer (if timer active)
-        if isTimerActive {
+        // Top-right: Timer (if timer active) - large, aligned with track title if isTimerActive {
             drawCompactTimer(in: timerCompactRect)
         }